- 4 Bedrooms

-Sea Light is a handsome 4 bedroom, 4 bathroom home located in Sea Pines Plantation.
+Sea Light is a pretty 4 bedroom, 4 bathroom home located in Sea Pines Plantation.
 Comfortably located across the street from the beach, this big home will give the ideal hideaway for your next holiday!

 As you enter the front of the home, you’re greeted with an open floor plan and tons of natural light.
 Wood floor spans the living and dining areas.
 The living room includes a inviting sectional couch and a flat screen TV.
 Off the living area, you’ll find a breakfast table to one side, and a second dining table to the other.
 The kitchen is furbished with stainless appliances and unique blue tiled countertops.